Data protection, privacy and communications policy

 - Dealing with your enquiries and requests

 - Providing information about the Trust’s work, including sending you invitations to attend our events

 - Analysing and improving our work and services

 - For administrative purposes

 You have a choice about whether you want to receive information about FiMT’s work.
-We will only use your personal information if you have indicated that you wish to be contacted.
-You can change your contact preferences, by contacting the Operations Manager at the address above.
+We will contact you if you have indicated that you wish to be contacted, or if we believe some information may be of legitimate interest to you or the organization you represent.
+We will always give you the opportunity to request your details to be removed from our mailing list.
+You can change your contact preferences by contacting the Operations Manager at the address above.

 Forces in Mind Trust’s Privacy Statement

 The General Data Protection Regulation (GDPR) provides the legal framework that defines how personal information can be used.
 FiMT is fully committed to complying with the GDPR and has a legal duty to protect any information we collect from you.

 - Your personal information is only used for the purpose for which we collect it

 - Only information that we actually need is collected